ilagordhan/docs/content/howto6/building-a-mendix-hybrid-mobile-app-for-windows-phone.md

 **This how-to will teach you how to do the following:**

-* Create a Windows Phone app package.
+* Create a Windows Phone app package

 ## 2 Prerequisites